mobizt/ESP-Mail-Client/README.md

 ## Exclude unused classes to save memory

-Now you can comple the library only for seclected classes.
+Now you can compile the library only for seclected classes.

 In [**ESP_Mail_FS.h**](src/ESP_Mail_FS.h), the IMAP and SMTP class can be enabled with the macros.